VOLTTRON/volttron/docs/source/deploying-volttron/proxy_web_server.rst

     # User will be a non-root unix user that the server will use to respond to requests.
     # It is recommended to create a new user group specifically for the apache server.
     # The user and group should not have the ability to access any files that are not
-    # intended to be available through the VOLTTRON web service, or have the ability to
+    # intended to be available to the apache proxy, or have the ability to
     # execute code beyond the anticipated scope.
-This user does not need permissions for
-    # all of VOLTTRON, only the web hosted materials.
     User <user name>
     Group <group name>

+    # ServerAdmin will be an email address.
+    ServerAdmin admin@domain

     # ServerAdmin will be an email address.